AlleninTaipei/Standalone-Web-Component/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me at [allenintaipei@gmail.com](mailto:allnintapei@gmil.com).

 ---

 Made with ❤️ by [Allen Sun](https://github.com/allenintaipei)